CarlosAMolina/checkIframe/README.md

 Set the mouse over the icon to see a description of the result.
 Icon colours:

-- Blue icon: the website cannot be checked.
+- Gray icon: the website cannot be checked.
 - Green icon: no tag iframe or frame detected.
 - Orange icon: tag detected.
 - Purple icon: tag detected and at least one source matches with any term in the configured user’s list of special sources to notify.